 A copper IUD can be used as emergency contraception in some cases.
 If you’ve had unprotected sex in the past 72 hours and wish to continue using an IUD after insertion, the copper IUD can prevent a possible pregnancy.
 However, this option is more expensive than the oral Plan B pill.

-You can make an insertion appointment with your OB-GYN at any time, as long as your pelvis is generally healthy and you aren’t pregnant.
-Before insertion, your doctor may want to have you screened for STIs.
+You can make an insertion appointment with your Obstetrics and Gynecology at any time, as long as your pelvis is generally healthy and you aren’t pregnant.
+Before insertion, your health care doctor may want to have you screened for STIs.